Data Preparation provides several components for easy management, transformation and normalization of dates.

 Both these formats include timezone information and are therefore non-ambiguous.
 Internally, the Date type handles all dates in UTC.

-Some formats of dates include internationalizable elements like month names or day names.
+Some dates include international formats like month names or day names.

-However, most formats (for example : 2013/04/17-13:23:32) do not include timezone information.
-For these formats, the Date parser needs to know in which timezone this value is.
-The date parser has three ways to determine the time zone for a given row :
+However, most formats do not include timezone information.
+For these formats, the date parsing processor needs to know in which timezone this value was recorded.
+There are three ways to determine the timezone for a given row:

 Using a timezone column.
 If your row contains a column with timezone information, Date parser can use it directly.
 This allows you to have a different timezone per row.
 You need to configure which column contains the timezone information.